 Which style of chef’s knife works best?
 Either the Western or Japanese-style will work again, though the weight and size of the Western knife may be easier to handle if you’re dicing the sweet potatoes up for roasting, like this sweet potato bowl recipe.
 But if you’re slicing thinly or into strips, the Japanese Santoku offers just the right precision.

-If you can only have one knife for slicing through those tough fall vegetables, the chef’s knife is the obvious way to go.
-But if you’d like to have them all on hand, then check out our 6-knife set which features all of the essential (and exceptionally sharp) knives needed to complete any kitchen arsenal, along with an effortless sharpening service so you can continue cooking those fall vegetables, uninterrupted.
+If you can only have one knife for slicing through those tough fall vegetables, the chef’s knife is the obvious way to go (especially if it’s F.N.
+Sharp ?).
+But if you’d like to have them all on hand, then check out the F.N.
+Sharp 6-knife set which features all of the essential (and exceptionally sharp) knives needed to complete any kitchen arsenal, plus a magnetic knife block for easy storage!